J0K3R-Joel/BotBall_Library/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository onto an USB-stick:

 ```bash
 git clone https://github.com/J0K3R-Joel/BotBall_Library.git
 ```

-2. Copy the repository to a USB stick.
+2. Copy the repository to an USB-stick.

 3. Go in [./src/WIFI_FOR_INSTALLATION/main.py](./src/WIFI_FOR_INSTALLATION/main.py) and change the SSID and PASS inside the `wifi_setup()` to a wifi that grants you internet access, so libraries can get installed

 4. Go in [./LOCAL_STD_WIFI.conf](./LOCAL_STD_WIFI.conf) and type in the SSID and password of your local router.
-The local router should be a private router you got from home one, so noone can intercept the communication.
+The local router should be a private router you got from home, so no one can intercept the communication.
 Internet access is NOT required.
    **HINT**: every space, every character and everything after the "=" counts as either the SSID or password (depends on the line you are writing in), so be aware of spaces and other characters you fill in.

 5. Go to the [KIPR Wombat firmware](https://www.kipr.org/kipr/hardware-software/kipr-wombat-firmware) page

-6. Download the latest image.
+6. Download the latest "KIPR Wombat OS Image" (scroll down).

 7. Flash the image onto the robot following the instructions on the KIPR website.
+Use a software like [Raspberry Pi Imager](https://www.raspberrypi.com/software) for flashing the image file onto the micro SD card of the controller (You need to unscrew the "shell" of the controller to get to the micro SD card)

 8. Once the robot is flashed and ready, insert the USB stick.